Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of MLsgAPPs

 \subsection{Threat model}

-The adversarial attack on ML models can be done efficiently in the CV domain as the input, training dataset, and sometimes the model structure are public information.
-However, considering the adversarial attack on MLsgAPPs, the attacker needs to figure out how to intrude into the information and communication system to obtain the knowledge of the target and power data.
-A few decades ago, it seems difficult to compromise an almost closed system since the grid network has strict rules for outside visitors.
-With the coming of Industry 4.0 or the launch of other similar projects to promote the modernization of industrial control systems, the power system becomes more and more open to the outside.
+Considering the adversarial attack on MLsgAPP, the attacker needs to figure out how to intrude into the information and communication system to obtain knowledge of the target and power data.
+A few decades ago, it seemed difficult to compromise an almost closed system since the grid network has strict rules for outside visitors.
+With the coming of Industry 4.0 or the launch of other similar projects to promote the modernization of industrial systems, the power system becomes more and more open to the outside.
 The borders are broken and leave a bunch of opportunities for attackers \cite{musleh2020survey2020}.
-It is not possible to build a perfect protection to prevent all attackers out any more \cite{ghosh2019surveyscadasecurity}.
+It is impossible to build perfect protection to prevent all attackers anymore \cite{ghosh2019surveyscadasecurity}.